btrettel/blastersim/to-do.md

         - seigel_theory_1965 eq.
 3-2 is a simpler version of this (just subtract atmospheric and friction pressures from the pressure to factor those in)
         - Can test the following: `x`, `x_dot`, `e_f`
 - `check_sys`: test each `status%rc` code
-    - Add a comment for each check to more easily figure out where each check is done.
     - All state variables don't exceed certain amounts.
         - Also check derivatives in stability checks.
     - `x` > 0